-The Planning and Community Development (P&CD) Division worked throughout the region with major projects related to infrastructure development to include improved pedestrian and vehicular access to businesses and education facilities.
+The Planning and Community Development (P&CD) Division worked throughout the region with major projects related to infrastructure development to include the construction of a new access road that will promote business development opportunities.
 Other activities included funding to support trail and recreation efforts, transportation planning and programming, and securing state and federal grants, which in turn, leveraged other public and private funds.
 The result is significant long-term private investment with the potential for creating substantial numbers of new private sector jobs.
-Specifically, the Planning Division secured almost \$3M in public funds, which leveraged local and private funds and created an estimated 50 new jobs and retained another 575 jobs.
+Specifically, the Planning Division secured over \$4M in public funds, which leveraged local and private funds and created an estimated 230 new jobs.
 In addition, P&CD staff continued to serve as the regional clearinghouse for projects requesting federal funds.
-To this end, staff reviewed a total of 21 applications for projects throughout the region and provided support letters as appropriate.
-As the regional coordinator for Pennsylvania's Keystone Opportunity Zone (KOZ) Program, P&CD staff processed the necessary local approval for 12 applications requesting property owner and business tax abatement.
+To this end, staff reviewed a total of 27 applications for projects throughout the region and provided support letters as appropriate.
+As the regional coordinator for Pennsylvania's Keystone Opportunity Zone (KOZ) Program, P&CD staff processed the necessary local approval for 15 applications requesting property owner and business tax abatement.

-The Employment, Advancement, and Retention Network (EARN) Program provided job placement and job retention services to 528 Temporary Assistance for Needy Families (TANF) recipients in the six-county area during fiscal year 2018.
+The Employment, Advancement, and Retention Network (EARN) Program provided job placement and job retention services to 558 Temporary Assistance for Needy Families (TANF) recipients in the sixcounty area during fiscal year 2019.
 EARN participants typically have multiple barriers, such as criminal history, mental health problems, background of domestic violence, and lack of transportation.
 Program funds were used for staff to provide instruction, assessment, case management, job development, work experience, and assistance in career exploration to encourage obtaining skill training.
 Emphasis was also placed on teaching job seeking skills such as resume writing and interview skills.
 In addition, clients were provided with activities to help them improve various soft skills and life skills, including time management, communication, teamwork, and parenting skills.
 Recent initiatives included partnering with various community agencies to serve the needs of the full family rather than just the client.
-As a result, 240 jobs were obtained, with at least a third of those in jobs paying at least \$10.00 per hour.
-The Southen Alleghenies EARN program received \$327,171 performance payments for meeting such goals as job placement, job retention, wage of at least \$10 per hour, and closure of TANF cash grants
+As a result, 260 jobs were obtained, with over a third of those in jobs paying at least \$10.00 per hour.
+The Southen Alleghenies EARN program received \$192,714.24 performance payments for meeting such goals as job placement, job retention, wage of at least \$10 per hour, and closure of TANF cash grants.